About Us

 Greg Simpson

-Meet Greg, a true Wisconsinite who hails from the beautiful north.
+Greg is a true Wisconsinite who hails from the beautiful north.
 He's a nature enthusiast who has spent countless hours in the forests hunting, fishing, and getting lost in the great outdoors.
 After leaving for college and a few jobs, he felt the pull of home and returned to raise a family in the northland.
 Greg loves sharing his outdoor passions with his son, like biking and skiing.
-You can often find him at local events, either participating or lending a helping hand.
-Greg's love for adventure has taken him biking over mountains, skiing through Finnish Lapland, encountering grizzlies while hiking (not on purpose), and even road racing in Mazatlán, Mexico.
-Now, Greg lives in Hayward and works remotely as an eCommerce technology director for an apparel retailer.

 The History of The Hungry Bear